Rays vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Toronto Blue Jays and Kevin Kiermaier hit the field against Yandy Diaz and the Tampa Bay Rays on Monday at Tropicana Field.
+Randy Arozarena and the Tampa Bay Rays meet George Springer and the Toronto Blue Jays on Tuesday at 6:40 PM ET, in the second of a four-game series at Tropicana Field.

-The Rays are the favorite in this one, at -120, while the underdog Blue Jays have +100 odds to upset.
-The total for the game has been listed at 8.5 runs.
+Bookmakers list the Rays as -135 moneyline favorites, while giving the underdog Blue Jays +110 moneyline odds.
+The total for the contest is set at 8.5 runs.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.